KohaILS/koha-manual-zh-cn/source/images.rst

 				:alt: Add new CSV profile form filled with MARC information
 .. |image1503| image:: images/tools/opacproblemreports/opacproblemreports.png
 				:alt: Table of problem reports submitted by patrons
+.. |image1504| image:: images/patrons/opacnote.png
+				:alt: 'Messages for you' box in the patron's online account with a note saying 'This is an OPAC note'
+.. |image1505| image:: images/patrons/opacmessage.png
+				:alt: Pop-up modal for 'Add message' with the option 'Add a message for OPAC - Patron's name' chosen
+.. |image1506| image:: images/patrons/opacmessage2.png
+				:alt: 'Messages for you' box in the patron's online account with a message saying "'This is an OPAC message' written on 10/24/2020 by Centerville"
+.. |image1507| image:: images/patrons/opacmessage3.png
+				:alt: OPAC message appearing in the patron's detail page in the staff interface just under the edit buttons
+.. |image1508| image:: images/patrons/opacmessage4.png
+				:alt: OPAC message appearing in the patron's checkout page to the right of the checkout box
+.. |image1509| image:: images/patrons/addhouseboundroles.png
+				:alt: 'Housebound roles' section of the patron form